-Q: 2: How do you feel fixed gender roles in Nigerian households are contributing to gender inequality?
+Q: 2: How do you feel fixed gender roles in Nigerian households contribute to gender inequality?

-Q: 3: How do you believe it is affecting the lives of Nigerian Women?
+Q: 3: How do you believe it affects Nigerian women’s lives?

 Q: 4: What positive changes do you think gender equality can bring in Nigeria?